JayBhesania46/Heart_Stroke_Analysis/ReadMe.md

-Sure!
-Here's an example of a README file for your Heart Stroke Analysis project:

 # Heart Stroke Analysis

 This project aims to analyze the risk of stroke occurrence in patients using machine learning classification models.
 Stroke is a leading cause of death and disability worldwide, and early detection and prevention are crucial in improving patient outcomes.